-• In photosynthesis is produced which provides the energy for the existence and proliferation of cells in plants. • Photosynthesis can be described by the summary reaction: • is the catalyst for photosynthesis. • Photosynthesis takes place in cell organelles called • The Haber-Bosch-Process produces NH 3 according to this reaction: • NO and NO 2 in the atmosphere react with hydrocarbons to form which is a major component of summer smog • flux into the atmosphere contributiong to the increased acidity of precipitation. • The main source for N 2 O is the use of • NO x react in the presence of UV-radiation with in the atmosphere to form the air pollutant ozone. • The process now produces 100 million tons of nitrogen fertilisers per year. • Oversupply of waters with from household effluents contributes to eutrophication. • The main source of oxygen within the biosphere and atmosphere is • Through photosynthesis, are responsible for about half of the oxygen produced in the Earth's atmosphere. • The main way oxygen is lost from the atmosphere is via • The reaction for respiration is: • In the human body oxygen is transported in the blood streams in cells called • In the human body oxygen is transported in the blood streams being bound to a molecule called • A hemoglobin molecule contains four heme groups in which oxygen is bound to otoma
+• In photosynthesisglucose (sugar) is produced which provides the energy for the existence and proliferation of cells in plants. • Photosynthesis can be described by the summary $reaction: 6CO_2 \ (carbon \ dioxide) + 6H_2O \ (water) + light \ energy \rightarrow C_6H{12}O_6 \ (glucose) + 6O_2 \ (oxygen)$ • chlorophyll is the catalyst for photosynthesis. • Photosynthesis takes place in cell organelles calledchloroplasts • The Haber-Bosch-Process produces NH 3 according to this reaction: $N_2 + 3H_2 = 2 NH_3$ • NO and NO 2 in the atmosphere react with hydrocarbons to form ozone which is a major component of summer smog. • Burning fossil fuels has caused a massive increase of the NO x flux into the atmosphere contributiong to the increased acidity of precipitation. • The main source for N 2 O is the use ofnitrogen fertilizers in agriculture • NO x react in the presence of UV-radiation withhydrocarbons in the atmosphere to form the air pollutant ozone. • TheHaber-Bosch process now produces 100 million tons of nitrogen fertilisers per year. • Oversupply of waters withphosphorous from household effluents contributes to eutrophication. • The main source of oxygen within the biosphere and atmosphere is photosynthesis • Through photosynthesis,plants and phytoplanton are responsible for about half of the oxygen produced in the Earth's atmosphere. • The main way oxygen is lost from the atmosphere is via respiration by animals and bacteria • The reaction for respiration is: $C_6H{12}O_6$ (glucose) + $6O_2$ (oxygen) \rightarrow $6CO_2$ (carbon dioxide) + $6H_2O$ (water) + ATP (energy) • In the human body oxygen is transported in the blood streams in cells called • red blood cells (erythrocytes) • In the human body oxygen is transported in the blood streams being bound to a molecule calledhemoglobin molecules • A hemoglobin molecule contains four heme groups in which oxygen is bound to iron atoms.